baotran001/CMPE131_Project/meetings.md

   - Baotran Nguyen

 - Team updates
-  - Hieu working on use case send private message
+  - Hieu <work completed and next task>
   - Cathleen completed 2 use cases and will work on her assigned functional requirements.
-  - Kolby configured github to work with IDE and will begin work on functional requirement.
+  - Kolby configured his IDE to work with github and will begin work functional requirements.
   - Baotran completed 2 use cases and will work on her assigned functional requirements.

 - Group project summary